ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 > Like every year Ordina Belgium gives a lot of their consultants the opportunity to attend Techorama.
 This year Ordina offered nachos at their booth for all the hungry developers ;).
 After attending a session about Angular Forms, given by Deborah Kurata, I was thinking about how we could improve our nachos service next year.
 Maybe we should allow people to order nachos in advance, by using a web-application based on Angular forms.

-Before we start building our application it might be interesting to know the different approaches that can be used while working with Angular Forms.
+Most of the current web applications, contain at least 1 form.
+A large category of frontend applications are very form-intensive, especially in the case of enterprise development.
+Many of these applications are basically just huge forms.
+Before we start building our order-application it might be interesting to know the different approaches that can be used while working with Angular Forms.

 # Different approaches
 Angular provides two ways to work with forms: ***template-driven*** forms and ***reactive*** forms.
 With *template-driven* forms, the default way to work with forms in Angular, template directives are used to build an internal representation of the form.
 With *reactive* forms, we build our own representation of a form in the component class.